Planning Tips & Ideas

 - Decide on a location.
 For ease of travel, affordability, natural beauty, variety of venues and vendors, and essential infrastructure, we suggest Punta Gorda/Englewood Beach!

 - Let your wedding party know that you’re having a destination wedding before asking them to commit.

-- If you’re using a wedding planner, choose one who resides in your wedding destination and visit as often as possible before your big day.
-This gives you opportunities to not only bond with the planner and any other vendors, but to make sure you’re all on the same page.
-If you can’t visit as often as you’d like, set up zoom meetings.
-It’s more personal than email and it’s easier to avoid confusion.
+- Choose a wedding planner who resides in your chosen destination and visit as often as possible so you can bond with the planner, meet your other vendors, and make sure you’re all on the same page.

-- While you’re visiting your chosen destination, explore things for your guests to do, like group nature tours and restaurants that feature live music and dancing (we have many!).
+- Explore things for your guests to do.
+Try group nature tours, visit museums and galleries, and seek out restaurants that feature live music and dancing (we have many!).

-- Email your guests all the relevant event and destination information (like the URL of your Wedding Website, contact information for your event planner, etc.), so even if they misplace a piece of paper they’ll still be in the know.
+- Email your guests all the relevant event and destination information, like the URL of your Wedding Website, contact information for your event planner, etc., so they’ll always be in the know.

-- Many couples planning a Destination Wedding eschew the gift registry, but if you do create one (often those who cannot travel to the wedding like to send a gift instead), be sure that all gifts ship to your home and not your wedding destination.
+- If you create a gift registry (often those who cannot travel to the wedding like to send a gift instead), be sure that all gifts ship to your home and not your wedding destination.

-- Consider hiring a videographer in addition to your photographer (there’s usually no overlap) for more vivid reliving later.
+- Consider hiring both a videographer and a photographer for more vivid reliving later.
+There’s usually no overlap between the two, unless requested.

-- Your guests may want to stay a few extra days in Punta Gorda/Englewood Beach as well, so if you're looking for alone time for your honeymoon, consider moving to a different hotel, resort, or secluded island vacation rental once your reception is over.
+- If the wedding party is staying in the same hotel and you're looking for some alone time for your honeymoon, consider moving to a different hotel, resort, or secluded island vacation rental to have a honeymoon to treasure.